Devolution and Local Government Reorganisation

 What has happened so far?

-Staffordshire Moorlands District Council decided it needed time to look at all the options in detail.
-It therefore set up a politically balanced Devolution and Local Government Reorganisation Sub Committee in March, which has been meeting since then.
+Staffordshire Moorlands decided it needed time to consider all the options and set up a politically balanced Devolution and Local Government Reorganisation Sub Committee to do precisely that.

 Statements issued